In this guide, I’m going to show you a proven framework on how to create a B2B sales funnel from scratch or refine the existing sales process.

-- After receiving a comparison report from you, seven days later, lead asks for case studies that are relevant to his business.
+After receiving a comparison report from you, seven days later, the lead asks for case studies that are relevant to his business.

 Once you’ll do it, you’ll get a clear overview of leaks in your sales process, understand how to shorten the sales cycle, and accelerate sales.

 2. Prepare all the content that might help you to accelerate sales.